-- A provider organization for direct client substance abuse treatment services appropriate to the grant must be involved in the proposed project.
+- A provider organization for direct client substance use disorder (SUD) treatment services appropriate to the grant must be involved in the proposed project.
 The provider may be the applicant or another organization committed to the project.
 More than one provider organization may be involved

-- Each mental health/substance abuse treatment provider organization must have at least two years of experience providing relevant services.
+- Each mental health/SUD treatment provider organization must have at least two years of experience providing relevant services.

-- Each mental health/substance abuse treatment provider organization must comply with all applicable local, city, county, and state licensing, accreditation, and certification requirements, as of the due date of the application
+- Each mental health/SUD treatment provider organization must comply with all applicable local, city, county, and state licensing, accreditation, and certification requirements, as of the due date of the application

-Grant recipients funded under TI-18-010 fiscal year (FY) 2018 Youth and Family TREE are not eligible to apply for this funding opportunity.
+Grantees that received a Youth and Family TREE award under announcement TI-18-010 in fiscal year 2018 are not eligible to apply for this funding opportunity.

 What This Program Funds